[Paper] Causal Effect Estimation with Latent Textual Treatments

 Data Collection

-Bias‑aware Causal Estimation
+Bias‑Aware Causal Estimation

-- Decompose each latent vector z into a treatment component t (the targeted dimension) and a covariate component c (the remaining dimensions).
+- a covariate component c (the remaining dimensions).

 Results & Findings